openhab/openhab-docs/ui/index.md

 Another entry point to start navigating your Pages is to put some of them on the main UI's Sidebar: they will appear on the left side, or in the left drawer on smaller screens, just below the openHAB logo.

-To put a page on the Sidebar, open the "Sidebar & Visibility" option in a Page's general settings, and enable the "Show on Sidebar" toggle.
+To put a page on the Sidebar, open the _Sidebar & Visibility_ option in a Page's general settings, and enable the **Show on Sidebar** toggle.

-"Sidebar order" allows to reorder the sidebar menu, choose an integer for each page on the sidebar, the lower values will make the page higher in the menu.
+**Sidebar order** allows to reorder the sidebar menu, choose an integer for each page on the sidebar, the lower values will make the page higher in the menu.

 ## Additional Properties